boyanraichev/bulglish-permalinks/readme.txt

 == Installation ==

 1. Upload the plugin folder to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==

+= How do I stop transliteration of media uploads? =

+Put the following in your wp-config.php file: define('CYR2LAT_FILENAMES',false);

 == Screenshots ==

 == Changelog ==

+= 1.4.0 =
+* File names transliteration now optional

 = 1.3.0 =
 * Now will auto convert filenames upon upload